 No.: 032

-Mark \mathbf{X} in the appropriate boxes
+Mark ${f X}$ in the appropriate boxes

 1. Full name: Le Thi Lai .

 2. Gender: Male Female X

 3. Year of birth: 2/1/1951 4.
-Ethnicity: k (inh .
+Ethnicity: Kinh .

-5. Family living condition: (can choose more than .
-1 box if appropriate)
+5. Family living condition: (can choose more than 1 box if appropriate)

-Poor: Near poor: Not poor:
+Poor: Near poor: Not poor: 🔀

 Other difficult circumstances (if any):

-Specify : (e.g. living alone, living with spouse who caretakers of grandchildren as their parents have releast one person in the household suffering from a general disability, chronic sickness or disease, , or etc.) noved far away to work, having at gent orange, HIV, addiction, any
+Specify: (e.g. living alone, living with spouse who is also an OP, being the primary caretakers of grandchildren as their parents have moved far away to work, having at least one person in the household suffering from agent orange, HIV, addiction, any general disability, chronic sickness or disease, , or living with disadvantaged children, etc.)

-• •
+OP •

-6. Address: - hanh Hoa
+6. Address: 7 anh Hoa

 7. Do you want to join an ISHC?

-Yes, very much Yes, I do No, I don't
+Yes, very much ı 🗌 Yes, I do No, I don't

-Reason: want ISHC to support us,especially in to help others terms of our spiritual life, and we want
+Reason: want to help others ISHC to support us,especiall ly in terms of סו ייייי ur spiritual life, and we want

 Sincere thanks for doing this survey.
-We will ge t in touch as soon as we can!
+We will get in touch as soon as we can!

-15 / 2 / 20 14

-Applicant Sign and write full name)

-Lethilai
+thilai

-L e Thi Lai
+Le Thi Lai